amattu2/CARFAX-Wrapper/README.md

 As achieved through proprietary APIs and integration procedures.
 Using this PHP based toolkit is not possible without an existing CARFAX Service Data Transfer Facilitation Agreement, and it relies on API keys that are not publicly subscribable (You need to work with someone in the CARFAX Partner Development department).

+P.S.,
+[GitHub Copilot](https://copilot.github.com/) was partially used for development, which is the reason for the unnecessarily long and descriptive comments.

 # Usage
 ## FTP
+This is a helper class for reporting repair data to the CARFAX VHR system.
+It substantially eases the load required of a developer to implement CARFAX vehicle history reporting from a proprietary DMS/SMS system.

 ### constructor
 #### Usage
 Initialize the class component using the constructor